gopfsrisk/00000000_repo_conventions/README.md

 ## Welcome

-Welcome to the GitHub profile for the Risk team at Prestige Financial Services.
+Welcome to the GitHub for the Risk team at Prestige Financial Services.

-This profile has been created as a place for us to store the code we write safely and with version control.
+This organization has been created as a place for us to store the code we write, collaborate on projects, all with version control.

 ---